abo-abo/lispy/README.md

 - you're in normal mode when the point is before/after paren or the region is active
-- otherwise it's in insert mode
+- otherwise you're in insert mode

 But if you ask: